 Tax system changes are another way that governments of transition countries have influenced women's incentives to work.
 Tax changes such as the introduction of joint taxation at the household level have affected the taxation of married women's employment income.
 Joint taxation increases the marginal tax rate of secondary earners and lowers that of primary earners.
 The introduction of joint taxation in the Czech Republic in 2005, for example, reduced women's probability of working and, to a lesser extent, the number of hours they worked .

 Monetary transfers to poor families, intended to ease the condition of the most vulnerable households, also reduced labor force participation, particularly for women, by increasing the opportunity cost of becoming employed.
 This happened, for example, in Albania's anti-poverty program, Ndihma Ekonomike, which was introduced to support poor households.
 The program had a negative impact on the labor supply, particularly among women and urban residents.

 Governments have also attempted to stimulate labor force participation through active labor market policies, such as wage subsidy programs, training, education, and short-term interventions to strengthen job search skills.
-A recent survey of the evidence concludes that such measures have been effective in raising women’s probability of employment and their transition from unemployment to employment .
-These effects were particularly strong for older and less-skilled women, the two categories for which labor force participation rates have declined the most since the beginning of transition.
+Recent surveys of the evidence conclude that such measures have been effective in raising women's probability of employment and their transition from unemployment to employment , .
+These effects were particularly strong for older and less-skilled women.

 Aging societies: A double challenge for women